-Tips for completing the project
+4.2.2 Tips for completing the project

-- For initial input to the Segmentation tool you will want to select folder DTP-data/complete\workflow/ knee\mri (the location of the DTP-data folder will be given to you). - When digitising points on the medical images, make sure you create adequate points to define the curved surfaces: it's easy to underspecify the shape at the end of rounded body.
+- For initial input to the Segmentation tool you will want to select folder DTP-data/complete_workflow/ knee_mri (the location of the DTP-data folder will be given to you). - When digitising points on the medical images, make sure you create adequate points to define the curved surfaces: it's easy to underspecify the shape at the end of rounded body.
 You may wish to rotate the plane you're digitising on to suit capturing the femur shape.
 It takes a while to digitise so routinely save the data, and a final time before clicking 'done'.
-Next time you run the workflow you can click 'load' to reload it. - You must configure the Create Hemisphere Model step with 12 elements around, 3 elements up and 1 element along stem to work with this project.
-With this number of elements you'll need plenty of high quality digitised points, and careful use of the strain penalty when fitting! - The smoothfit step has 3 inputs: the top one is the initial model, the bottom one is a cloud of data points (as output by the Segmentation tool).
+Next time you run the workflow you can click 'load' to reload it. - Your generated mesh must be 2-D and must have the bottom of a 2-D sphere at the base of the femur.
+It is suggested that 8 to 12 elements are used around the sphere, to capture the shape while keeping the model size down.
+Remember you can scale the generated mesh differently in each direction, which may help.
+With more elements you'll need plenty of high quality digitised points, and careful use of the strain penalty when fitting! - The smoothfit step has 3 inputs: the top one is the initial model, the bottom one is a cloud of data points (as output by the Segmentation tool).
 The middle one is unused here as it used as an alternative data point cloud, read from an EX format file.
 Be sure to save your final transformation so you can re-load it next time the workflow is run. - Note it takes a few seconds to perform each fit iteration, and a similar amount of time to perform the Load Femur maths.
 Be patient; the interface for the next step will display when ready. - When initially visualising you will see nothing!
 Create surfaces and try to view the stress on it.
 Add a colour bar and try creating some other graphics.
 Save the resulting image.